Jason Mojica: Allegations of sexual harassment and termination by Vice

-The Times also reported that Vice settled a potential lawsuit "for an unknown amount" of money with Martina Veltroni, a former employee, who alleged that while he was her supervisor, Mojica "retaliated against her after they had a sexual relationship" and later "derailed her career at Vice.'
+The Times also reported that Vice had earlier settled a potential lawsuit "for an unknown amount" of money with Martina Veltroni, a former employee, who alleged that while he was her supervisor, Mojica "retaliated against her after they had a sexual relationship" and later "derailed her career at Vice."
 Attorneys for Vice originally denied the allegations against Mojica, claiming that Veltroni was attempting to “recast her consensual and desired sexual relationship with her former supervisor” into a false claim of harassment, before reversing course and settling the matter before it would ever reach court.
 Mojica himself admitted the sexual relationship with a subordinate, but denied that he ever "retaliated against" Veltroni.

 Several other women came forward to allege that Mojica, as their supervisor, dismissed their claims of sexual harassment by other men in the company, and were told they had to tolerate such behavior to keep their own jobs.
 A former Vice associate producer, Phoebe Barghouty, told The Daily Beast, that after she complained to Mojica about incidents of sexual harassment by other men in the company directed against her, Mojica told her: "The thing about working in this industry, is that we have people going into war zones and the only people willing to do that are sociopaths.
 And you just have to deal with that because that's the only kind of person who can get that story."
 Mojica responded by making the claim that Barghouty's recollection was incorrect and inconsistent with his attitudes.